Films

 Not Quite That

 Might a genetic mutation be the very thing that allows this nice Jewish butch lesbian to be fully seen at last?
 Meet Sarah, 57.
 Lesbian?
 For sure.
 Jewish?
 Yes and no. Mother?
 In all but one sense.
 Trans?
 No, just often mistaken as such.
 Breast cancer survivor?
 Well, that’s the plan, the survival bit, but without the cancer or the breasts.
 Not Quite That is an intimate and insightful exploration of how we are seen, how we see ourselves, and why it matters.
 Developed with the support of Creative BC and the CMPA-BC (Equity and Emerging Development Program).
-Produced with the support of TELUS originals, and with the participation of the Government of Canada, Canadian Film or Video Production Tax Credit, and the Province of British Columbia, Film Incentive BC. (documentary, 47 mins., dir.
+Produced with the support of TELUS originals and with the participation of the Government of Canada, Canadian Film or Video Production Tax Credit, and the Province of British Columbia, Film Incentive BC. (documentary, 47 mins., dir.
 Ali Grant, prods.
 Cari Green + Ali Grant, 2022).
 Watch the trailer here.
-Find out more about the film and screenings at notquitethat.ca.

 The Isobel Imprint